gregbeaumont/PowerPopHealth/CDC/README.md

 2. Population Weighted Ultraviolet Irradiance - https://data.cdc.gov/Environmental-Health-Toxicology/Population-Weighted-Ultraviolet-Irradiance-2004-20/h28b-t43q

 <b>Deployment Instructions</b>
-1. In the <b>ARM_Geography</b> file, change "YOURDATALAKE" to the name of your Azure Data Lake.
+1. In the Azure <b>ARM_Geography</b> template file, change "YOURDATALAKE" to the Account Name of your Azure Data Lake.
+Details here: https://docs.microsoft.com/en-us/power-query/connectors/datalakestorage .
 Deploy Azure ARM Template.
-2. Deploy the <b>FIPS States</b> M code to either Power BI Power Query or Power BI DataFlows.
+2. In the <b>FIPS States</b> M code file, change "YOUR_DATA_LAKE" to the Account Name for your Azure Data Lake.
+Next, deploy the script to either Power BI Power Query or Power BI DataFlows.
-3. Next deploy the <b>FIPS States & Counties</b> M code to either Power BI Power Query or Power BI DataFlows.
+3. Next deploy the <b>FIPS States & Counties</b> M code to either Power BI Power Query or Power BI DataFlows using the same method as step #2 above.
 Note that this script references <b>FIPS States</b> so they need to be deployed in sequence.
 In DataFlows these scripts will require a Power BI Premium Workspace.

 <b>Relatable Data in Power Pop Health</b>
 1. CDC Daily PM2.5 Concentrations Air Quality -